webexpress-framework/WebExpress/docs/development_guide.md

 |Cache           |-                 |1            |Yes      |Determines whether the resource is created once and reused each time it is called.
 |Domain          |`IDomain`         |n            |Yes      |Associates the page with one or more logical domains.
 Domains represent functional areas, modules or workspaces and can be used for routing, filtering or contextual grouping.

 Web pages are resources that are rendered in an HTML tree before delivery.
-The `ViualTree` class, which is available in the `RenderContext`, is responsible for the display of the page.
+The `VisualTree` class, which is available in the `RenderContext`, is responsible for the display of the page.
 The following UML diagram illustrates the relationships and internal structure between `Page` and the `PageManager`.

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗